Snow in Rome! A once in a lifetime opportunity in the Eternal City?

 A little snow background

 I checked with a good friend that works for the Meteo Calabria whom advised that the last snowfall was in February 2012, so I guess this must be correct, right?
-This date of 2012 followed a distant memory of snow in Rome of some 30 years’ previous – a rare sight indeed…
+The 2012 date followed a distant memory of snow in Rome, some 30 years’ previous.
+Today, everyone is treated to a rare sight indeed…

 So what caused the unusual dusting (or deluge) of snow in Rome overnight?